Azure/autorest.modelerfour/modelerfour/readme.md

   flatten-models: false|true

   # this will flatten parameters when payload-flattening-threshold is specified (or marked in the input spec)
-  # defaults to true if not specified
+  # defaults to false if not specified
   flatten-payloads: false|true

   # this runs a pre-namer step to clean up names